gw-ospo/curioss-patterns/set-up-an-ospo-giving-page.md

 Channel direct funding to an academic OSPO by setting up a donations or giving page that aligns with the institution’s financial systems.

 # Problem / Challenge
 Academic OSPOs are emerging entities within academia that typically depend on short-term grant funding rather than stable institutional budgets.

 Unlike traditional university fundraising that often relies on alumni networks and established development offices, OSPOs need to attract support from technology companies, open source foundations, individual developers and other non-traditional academic supporters who may have varying levels of familiarity with university partnership processes.

 There are a number of bureaucratic challenges for academic OSPOs seeking to establish accessible donation pathways for potential donors and sponsors:
-* **Complex financial systems** that discourage spontaneous or smaller contributions from a diverse range of potential funders or sponsors (individuals, startups, enterprises, foundations).
+* **Complex financial systems** that discourage spontaneous or smaller contributions from a diverse range of potential funders or sponsors.
 * **A lack of information about how to direct donations to OSPOs** and/or other specialized units on the institution’s website.
 * **A need for transparent financial processes** that meet the institution’s financial compliance obligations.
 * **Potential difficulties in accepting unrestricted funds** that can be deployed flexibly across OSPO priorities and opportunities.